Home

 Do bats have an economic value in the United States?

 Yes.
-Bats consume millions of pounds of night-flying insects each year and help keep in check bugs that are problematic for agriculture and forestry.
-A recent study found that the value of bats’ pest-control services in the United States ranges from $3.7 billion to $53 billion per year.
+Bats consume millions of pounds of night-flying insects each year and help keep bugs in check that are problematic for agriculture and forestry.
+A 2010 study found that the value of bats' pest-control services in the United States ranges from $3.7 billion to $53 billion per year.

 Could some bat species go extinct?